-Here in the Northwest, consumption is increasing–due to overall population growth, “infilling” of once-rural areas with homes and irrigated acreage, and a market-driven shift to “water-expensive”, high-value crops, such as vineyards.
+The United States consumes more water on a per capita basis than any other country in the world.
+Here in the Northwest, consumption is increasing due to population growth, infilling of previously rural areas with homes and irrigated acreage, and a market-driven shift to water expensive crops such as vineyards.

-Groundwater supplies in some critical Washington aquifers have been dropping for decades; we are pumping more water than is recharging the aquifer.
-No place underscores this problem more than the Odessa Aquifer in Lincoln and Adams Counties of Washington State.
+Groundwater supplies in critical Washington aquifers have been dropping for decades; we are pumping more water than is coming in to recharge the aquifers.
+The Odessa Aquifer in Lincoln and Adams Counties is a prime example of this issue.

-Water levels in the Odessa basalt aquifer annually drop roughly 7 feet per year due to pumping from wells.
-In the past 26 years, the United States Geological Survey has measured a 180 foot decline in the aquifer that sustains the people, wildlife, and agriculture of Lincoln and Adams Counties.
-State and federal authorities have planned an elaborate, enormously expensive program to pump water from the Columbia River hundreds of miles to artificially recharge the parched aquifer.
-This is all before the impacts of climate change truly became apparent in Eastern Washington.
+Water levels in the Odessa basalt aquifer drop roughly seven feet per year due to pumping from wells.
+In the past 26 years, the United States Geological Survery has measured a 180 foot decline in this aquifer that sustains the people, wildlife, and agriculture of Lincoln and Adams County.
+State and federal authorities have planned an elaborate and expensive program to pump water from the Columbia River, hundreds of miles away, into the parched aquifer.

 CELP believes that we must act now in order to protect and preserve water, an essential natural resource.

 “We forget that the water cycle and the life cycle are one.”